Ahmed-Abuanda/ahmed-bshg-case-study/README.md

 1. **Native to AWS.** Step Functions is a managed service that fits the rest of the stack and avoids running our own scheduler.
 2. **Integrates with Lambda and other services.** We define the workflow in state machine definitions and invoke Lambdas at each step, with retries and error handling built in.

-Orchestration Alternative: Apache Airflow or AWS MWAA if we need more complex DAGs or richer scheduling.
+Orchestration Alternative: Apache Airflow if we need more complex DAGs or richer scheduling.

 #### IAC
 Infrastructure is defined and deployed with Terraform.
 Two main benefits: